James Duckworth (businessman, born 1840): Early life

+James Duckworth, the grocers

-He started with one pound of tea divided into two-pounce packets, and the business thrived while his health recovered.
+Duckworth started with one pound of tea divided into two-pounce packets, and the business thrived while his health recovered.
 In 1868 he and his wife opened their first shop on the Oldham Road, followed in 1876 by a warehouse on Whitehall Street from where he started as a wholesale business.
 More shops followed, as did more warehouses: the second opened in John Street 1878, and the third in 1891.

 The business (which was popularly known as "Jimmy Duck's") continued to prosper and was incorporated in 1895 as a limited company formally called "James Duckworth Ltd", with his only son, also called James Duckworth, as vice-chairman.
-By 1900, when the company moved its operations to a new four-storey warehouse, it had 80 stores; and eventually it had 180 shops in Lancashire, Cheshire and Yorkshire.
+By 1900, when the company moved its operations to a new four-storey warehouse, it had 80 stores.
 The firm moved beyond grocery to include bakery, confectionery, general provisions, bookselling, and even hotel and coffee-house keeping.
+Duckworth said that when he started wholesaling, he had to bribe Co-operatives to get them to order from him.

 Duckworth attributed the success of his business to selling for cash at the lowest margins possible, and to selling goods "not because they were cheap but because they were good value".
-He claimed to be "the first to open shops in country districts and sell goods at the same prices as we sold them at in the town", and said that his methods reduced prices by between "five to seven-and-a-half per cent".
+He claimed to be "the first to open shops in country districts and sell goods at the same prices as we sold them at in the town", and said that his methods reduced prices by "five to seven-and-a-half per cent".

 He retired as chairman and managing director in 1905, but retained his seat on the board.
 On his retirement, he entertained the company's employees at the Town Hall, where he announced a plan to place £2,000 with the company to start a benevolent fund for the benefit of ill or injured employees, or those force to retire through old age.

+His son James grew the business so it went to 170 shops across Lancashire, Cheshire and Yorkshire, but he died in 1937 and the business transferred to his sons Geoffrey, Alan and Roger.
+The brothers added further stores and by 1948, when the business became a public company, it had 180 stores.
+The company also owned fellow grocery chains of Wallaces and Globe Tea Company.
+In 1958, North East based Wright's Biscuits purchased the business.
+During the 1960s Duckworths moved into supermarkets, but by the 1970s stores were either closed or transferred to another brand owned by Wright's or its sister company Moores Stores.